An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Discussion

 Further to the comparison of existing second order schemes, it was shown how to construct volume preserving schemes with arbitrary order from the Boris-like schemes Boris, GYR, HC, and CC.
 The resulting higher order schemes converge more quickly with decreasing time steps and can be useful for high accuracy calculations.
 However, it was also shown that no advantage is gained for large time steps, when the physical time scales are not resolved.

 No judgment was made in this work on the computational cost of the schemes.
 It is expected that Boris will be fastest as it contains the fewest numerical operations.
 HC and Vay require additional evaluations of the square root function when compared to Boris and should be only marginally slower on modern processors.
 All other explicit methods require the evaluation of trigonometric functions.
 This typically comes with computational costs.
-In addition, PL, LiLF and ZZ perform Newton iterations to evaluate the implicit equation determining the proper time step $\Delta \tau$.
+In addition, PL, LiLF and ZZ require numerical root solving to evaluate the implicit equation determining the proper time step $\Delta \tau$.
 While IMP does not contain any trigonometric function evaluations, a Newton iteration is performed as part of the implicit scheme.
+It should also be noted that, while the computational cost per time step has been a limiting factor for the speed of PIC simulations in the past, this is changing with the advent of GPU based simulation codes.
+On these architectures, memory bandwidth is often the limiting factor \cite{Decyk:2014}, and the so-called arithmetic intensity was found to be low.
+Here, an increase in the number of operations per time step could improve the arithmetic intensity without slowing down the simulation while potentially providing an improvement in accuracy.

 It should be noted that all tests presented in this work assume perfect knowledge of the electromagnetic fields $\mathbf{E}$ and $\mathbf{B}$ at any time and any point in space.
 In realistic PIC simulations, the fields are given at discrete steps in time and space.
 In the case of the popular FDTD scheme the fields are given on the Yee grid \cite{Yee:1966} which is staggered in both space and time.
 The accuracy of particle orbits in a realistic PIC simulation will not only depend on the integration scheme itself, but also on the accuracy of the fields, positions and times at which the fields are given and the interpolation method used \cite{Tangtartharakul:2021}.